Contents

 It should be easy to explain and easy to follow.

-There are two types of purchase orders.
+There are two types when it comes to purchase orders:

 Standard and Blanket purchase orders.
-Blanket orders are recommended for service purchases or bulk purchases where the quantity for each order is not known in advance.
+Blanket orders are recommended for service or bulk purchases where the quantity for each order is not known in advance.

 To make the approval process easier, we recommend that for repeat purchases, you can create blanket orders.

-You could have a fully automated process where the purchase requisition is automatically converted into a purchase order template without any further review or approval.
+You could have a fully automated process where the purchase requisition is automatically converted into a purchase order template without further review or approval.

 The PO system should be flexible to support different PO templates.
-With custom PO templates you can customize the look and feel of the purchase order.
+With custom PO templates, you can customize the look and feel of the purchase order.

 Alternatively, you could have a review process whereby each requisition is reviewed and then manually converted into a purchase order.